YasirUddin123/auth-shelf/README.md

         [] Take a 10 minute break every hour but if anyone needs a break more often, that's cool too!
         [] Solo work for 30-40 minutes, check in as a group for 5-10 min, break, repeat.
         [] This is a open and safe environment!
 Be transparent if any of us are struggling and support each other! :)
-    [] Development Set-up
+    [x] Development Set-up
-        [] Set up database called auth_shelf and create a user table: user-update [] Run npm install
+        [x] Set up database called auth_shelf and create a user table: user-update [x] Run npm install
-        [] Create a .env file at the ROOT of the project [] Paste `SERVER_SESSION_SECRET=superDuperSecret` into the file
+        [x] Create a .env file at the ROOT of the project [x] Paste `SERVER_SESSION_SECRET=superDuperSecret` into the file
-            [] Replace superDuperSecret with a long random string via https://passwordsgenerator.net/ [] Start postgres
+        [x] Replace superDuperSecret with a long random string via https://passwordsgenerator.net/ [x] Start postgres
-            [] Run npm run server
+        [x] Run npm run server
-            [] Run npm run client
+        [x] Run npm run client
-            [] Navigate to localhost:3000
+        [x] Navigate to localhost:3000
     [] Base Mode
-        [] Take 10 minutes to read through the components via Lay of the Land [] Display all items on the Shelf Page/Component in a list or table.
+        [] Take 10 minutes to read through the components via Lay of the Land and come back to talk about how to divy up stuff
+        [] Display all items on the Shelf Page/Component in a list or table.
         [] Add items to the shelf on the Shelf Page/Component.
 Each new item added will go to the database.
             NOTE: Image url should be a full path to an existing image on the web.
 You should not attempt to implement image upload for this